ca25nada/ultralight/editreadme.txt

 Map and press and hold down <Select> key at ScreenSelectMusic.

 Speedmods do not load from speedmods.txt:
-The speedmods are no longer loaded from that file as it is replaced by jousway's speedmod system.
+The speedmods are no longer loaded from that file as it is replaced by jousway's speedmod system. (annnd soon to be reverted back to default because they added something similar for b4)